Today, with all the technological advancements , it has become more challenging for photojournalists to survive in the media industry

 “At the end of the day , it’s about making revenue, ” he continued – without the money you won’t be able to travel and afford the apparatus needed for the job.

-Example Russell has given was about the exclusive photographs of the pope arriving into the airport for an important event , and how many agencies have gathered at the place in order to take those photos . ”They were not even in the game” – he refers to the ones that took the photographs half an hour later.”
+One example Russell gave was about the exclusive photographs of the pope arriving into the airport for an important event .
+Lots of agencies gathered in the place in order to take the photographs.
+Some were early , whereas others were half an hour late , and Boyce says , ”They were not even in the game”

 Another obstacle that Russell faces all the time is copyright .